seamplex/feenox/examples/thermal.markdown

 - The input written in a self-evident English-like dialect
   - Syntactic sugared plain-text ASCII file
   - Simple problems (like this one) need simple inputs
-  - FeenoX follows the UNIX rule of simplicity
+  - FeenoX follows the Unix rule of simplicity
 - Output is 100% user-defined
   - No `PRINT` no output
-  - Feenox follows the UNIX rule of silence
+  - Feenox follows the Unix rule of silence
 - There is no node at $x=1/2=0.5$!
   - FeenoX knows how to interpolate
 - Mesh separated from problem